himanshubalodi62/AI-ML_research/README.md

 Gradient Descent is an optimization algorithm used in machine learning to find the best model parameters that minimize the error (loss).

+Gradient Descent is an optimisation algorithm used to minimize a model’s error by iteratively adjusting its parameters.
+By moving step‑by‑step in the direction of the steepest decrease in the loss function, it helps machine learning models learn the best possible weights for better predictions.

+Essential for training neural networks and regression models

+Works by updating parameters based on calculated gradients

+Variants include Batch, Stochastic and Mini‑Batch Gradient Descent

 In simple terms:

 Gradient Descent helps the model find the lowest error by moving step-by-step toward the best solution.